What are Limited Company Expenses?

 FAQs on Allowable Expenses for Limited Companies

-The cost of hiring an accountant for a limited company in 2024 can vary depending on factors such as the size and complexity of your business, the scope of services required, and the accountant's location and experience.
-On average, you can expect fixed fee packages ranging from £1,000 to £5,000 or more per year, and hourly rates between £75 to £150 or more.
+The cost of hiring an accountant for a limited company in 2025 can vary depending on factors such as the size and complexity of your business, the scope of services required, and the accountant's location and experience.
+On average, you can expect fixed fee packages ranging from £75 to £150 per month.
 Additional services and online accounting software may have separate costs.

 2. Can I claim for my business vehicle as a tax deduction if I don't own it myself?

 Yes, you can claim for your business vehicle as a tax deduction even if you don't own it yourself.
 If you use a vehicle for business purposes, you can claim the expenses associated with its use as a tax deduction.
 This applies whether you buy the vehicle, lease it, or use it under a hire or rental agreement.
-However, it's important to note that the specific tax rules and allowable deductions may vary depending on factors such as the type of vehicle, its usage, and the tax regulations in your jurisdiction.
-Consulting with an accountant or tax advisor is recommended to ensure compliance and maximize your eligible deductions.
+However, consulting with an accountant or tax advisor is recommended to ensure compliance and maximise your eligible deductions.

 Yes, you can claim rent as a business expense for your limited company, as long as it is incurred solely for business purposes.